Lee Hye-young (actress, born 1971): Personal life

 Lee dated Roo'ra singer and music producer Lee Sang-min for eight years before the couple married in 2004.
 They divorced in 2005, after one year and two months.
 She remarried on July 19, 2011 in Hawaii to a banker/mergers and acquisitions expert.

 Philanthropy

 On March 6, 2022, Lee donated 10 million won to the Hope Bridge Disaster Relief Association to help the victims of the massive wildfire that started in Uljin, Gyeongbuk and has spread to Samcheok, Gangwon.

-On February 9, 2023, Lee donated 10 million won to help 2023 Turkey–Syria earthquake, by donating money through Hope Bridge National Disaster Relief Association.
+On February 9, 2023, Lee donated 10 million won to help 2023 Turkey–Syria earthquake through Hope Bridge National Disaster Relief Association.

+On May 16, Lee was named a member of the Hope Bridge Honors Club, a club of high-dollar donors.